 What Are the Marijuana Laws in New Mexico?

-New Mexico is one of the states in America with a medical marijuana program.
-Indeed, it has one of the nation’s oldest MMJ laws, after Governor Bill Richardson signed the bill into law in 2007.
+New Mexico has one of the oldest MMJ programs in the United States.
+Governor Bill Richardson signed Senate Bill 523 into law in 2007, thus legalizing medical marijuana.
 Interestingly, NM had the first medical cannabis law enacted by any American state in 1978.
 However, it only allowed MMJ via a federally-approved research program.

 In April 2019, Governor Lujan Grisham signed Senate Bill 323 into law.
 It decriminalized the possession of up to half an ounce of cannabis, which is now a petty misdemeanor.
 You will receive a fine of $50 for your first offense.
 SB 323 also made New Mexico the first state to decriminalize the possession of drug paraphernalia.